Full Tour of DELHI TO Garhmukteshwar by road

 He also informed us that Garh Ganga is a Mukti Dham which means release from the cycle of rebirth.
 He showed us Brij ghat where Brahmins or Priest sits.
 The name Brij ghat is from the word Bridge which is right in front of the ghat.
 Bridge means “PUL” in Hindi language.

 Indeed it was a Spiritual Journey were we feel utmost inner peace and happiness.
-I have that you will also come to this great place and seek divine’s blessing.
+I hope that you will also come Garhmukteswar and seek divine’s blessing.

-For more information check out the below video and also do subscribe our YouTube Channel.
+For more information check out the garhmukteshwar video and also do subscribe our YouTube Channel.